 Tarring an entire industry with the same brush is an overly simplistic approach – clearly not all fishing is the same - but it is effective.
 While critics have hit back that the documentary uses out-of-context interviews and is misleading, Seaspiracy makes its point well.
 As Professor Callum Roberts – a marine conservationist at the University of Exeter who is quoted in the documentary – said in an interview with the Guardian, “My colleagues may rue the statistics, but the basic thrust of it is we are doing a huge amount of damage to the ocean and that’s true.
 At some point you run out.
 Whether it’s 2048 or 2079, the question is: ‘Is the trajectory in the wrong direction or the right direction?’”.
 This film has the potential to be to the most damaging of industrial fishing what Blackfish has been to marine parks.
 And those tins of tuna in my cupboard are unlikely to be replaced anytime soon.

 Want to be part of the solution?
-Donate to our Save our Oceans appeal.
+Donate to our Save our Oceans United Action.
 We've bundled the best performing organisations so you can donate to several solutions at once.